Dollar General is one of the largest dollar store chains in the US, offering deep discounts on a wide array of products.

 From a net lease point of view, Dollar General is appealing given its lower price points, respectable sales record, and corporate expansion strategy in a growing market segment.
 Dollar General's new store model is approximately 9,100 square feet on 1.00 acre of land to accommodate a minimum of 30 parking spaces.
 Dollar General net lease properties have high visibility and full ingress/egress along retail corridors with good traffic.
 Higher cap rates and lower price points result in a larger pool of qualified buyers.

 All Dollar General net leases have a corporate guarantee and typically new stores are NNN with 15-year initial terms.
-New Dollar General's lease terms usually include 10% bumps every five (5) years and in options making it a passive investment deal for Out-of-State investors.
+Newly built Dollar General properties have lease terms that usually include 10% bumps every five (5) years and in options, making it a sought-after passive investment deal for out-of-state investors.
 A significant portion of the new stores are subject to build-to-suit arrangements..
-Older stores generally are NN where the landlord is responsible for roof and structure, but have higher cap rates.
-These older stores with NN leases can be subject to shorter terms, usually 10-year leases..
+Older stores generally are NN where the landlord is responsible for roof and structure and have higher cap rates.
+These older stores with NN leases can be subject to shorter terms, usually 10-year leases.

-Dollar General is a publically traded company that started in 1939 by J.L.
+Dollar General is a publicly traded company that started in 1939 by J.L.
 Turner in Kentucky.
 Dollar General offers a broad selection of merchandise, including consumables, seasonal, home products and apparel.

 The stores generally feature a low-cost, no frills building with limited maintenance capital, low operating costs, and focused merchandise offering within a broad range of categories.
-Dollar General stores average approximately 9,100 square feet of selling space and approximately 70% of the stores are located in towns of 20,000 or fewer people.
+70% of the stores are located in towns of 20,000 or fewer people.